- Parking checklist

 Camper height

-Always consider the vehicle height.
-Pay attention to signs for tunnels, bridges and low tree branches.
+Always be mindful of the vehicle height.
+Pay attention to signs for tunnels, bridges, and low tree branches.

 Reverse parking

 It's recommended to have a second person help from outside.
-Mirrors don't cover all blind spots.
+Mirrors don't cover all blind spots, and the camera isn't always enough.

 Turning